Lall-091/sql-docs/azure-sql/database/replication-to-sql-database.md

 - A single publication on SQL Server can support both Azure SQL Database and SQL Server (on-premises and SQL Server in an Azure virtual machine) subscribers.
 - Replication management, monitoring, and troubleshooting must be performed from SQL Server rather than Azure SQL Database.
 - Only `@subscriber_type = 0` is supported in `sp_addsubscription` for SQL Database.
-- Azure SQL Database does not support bi-directional, immediate, updatable, or peer-to-peer replication.
+- Azure SQL Database doesn't support bi-directional, immediate, updatable, or peer-to-peer replication.

 ## Replication Architecture